 Innovations has a Technology Pipeline Agreement with Imperial College London which extends until 2020, under which it acts as the technology transfer office for Imperial College London.
 The Group also acts as the technology transfer office for select NHS Trusts linked to Imperial College London, including Imperial College NHS and North West London Hospital Trusts.

 Since 2005, the Group has raised £206 million in proceeds from investors, which has enabled it to invest in a portfolio of spin-out companies.
-Since the IPO in 2006, Innovations has invested a total of £121 million, and the portfolio of companies has raised investment of over £408 million.
-The Group has holdings in 82 portfolio companies.
+In 2013, the Group received a loan facility for £30 million from the European Investment Bank, providing funds for investment in healthcare ventures.
+Since the IPO in 2006, Innovations has invested over £143 million, and the portfolio of companies has raised investment of over £470 million.
+The Group has holdings in 92 portfolio companies.